Wuadin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Numbers
 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+## Numberz
+Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+## Smile in the mirror
+Write a program that prints the lowercase alphabet in reverse, followed by a new line.